-Due to the absence of observable market quotes on the Company's notes receivable from tribal governments, none of the Company's financial assets are able to be measured using level 1 or 2 inputs and the Company utilizes valuation models that rely exclusively on Level 3 inputs, including those that are based on management's estimates of expected cash flow streams, future interest rates, casino opening dates and discount rates.
+The Company has no financial assets that are measured using level 1 or 2 inputs.
+Due to the absence of observable market quotes on the Company's notes receivable from tribal governments (Note 5), the Company utilizes valuation models that rely exclusively on Level 3 inputs, including those that are based on management's estimates of expected cash flow streams, future interest rates, casino opening dates and discount rates.
 The estimated casino opening dates used in the valuations take into account project-specific circumstances such as ongoing litigation, the status of required regulatory approvals, construction periods and other factors.
-Factors considered in the determination of an appropriate discount rate stypically used by gaming industry investors and appraisers to value individual casino proprites outside of Nevada, and discount rates produced by the widely-accepted Capital Asset Pricing Model ("CAPM").
+Factors considered in the determination of an appropriate discount rate include discount rates typically used by gaming industry investors and appraisers to value individual casino properties outside of Nevada, and discount rates produced by the widely-accepted Capital Asset Pricing Model ("CAPM").
 The following key assumptions are used in the CAPM:

-- S&P 500, average benchmark investment returns (medium-term horizon risk premiums); - Risk free investment return equal to the trailing 10-year average for 90-day treasury bills;

-- Investment beta factor equal to the average of a peer group of similar entities in the hotel and gaming industry; - Project-specific adjustments based on the status of the project (i.e., litigation, regulatory approvals, tribal politics, etc.), and typical size premiums for "micro-cap" and "low-cap" companies
+- S&P 500, average benchmark investment returns (medium-term horizon risk premiums); - Risk free investment return equal to the trailing 10-year average for 90-day treasury bills; - Investment beta factor equal to the average of a peer group of similar entities in the hotel and gaming industry; - Project-specific adjustments based on the status of the project (i.e., litigation, regulatory approvals, tribal politics, etc.), and typical size premiums for "micro-cap" and "low-cap" companies.

-A tabular summary of the current period activity related to notes receivable from tribal governments, the fair value of which is estimated utilizing Level 3 inputs, is presented in Note 5.
+A tabular summary of the current period activity related to notes receivable from tribal governments, is presented in Note 5.